kataring/ruby-slack-table/README.md

 # SlackTable

-- The SlackTable class creates and formats tables for Slack messages.
-It allows customization of title, columns, and data, providing a neat and clear presentation of tabular data in a Slack environment.
+- SlackTable: A Ruby class for creating and formatting customizable tables in Slack messages as an alternative to Markdown tables.

 ## Installation